Log into Kublr using your credentials.

 copy %HOME%\Downloads\config.yaml .kube\

-Check that kubectl is working and using right config file:
+Check that kubectl is working and using the correct config file:

 kubectl config view